 The State of Florida funds a limited number of graduate matriculation fee waivers for graduate students who are on either graduate assisantships or fellowships.
 These waivers can be used to offset a portion of a graduate student’s in-state tuition.
 A student must be a fully admitted graduate student to qualify under this program.
 Because each college administers this program using different requirements, students are encouraged to contact their college as early as possible to determine their eligibility.

 Out-of-State tuition may be waived for certain full- and part-time enrolled non-residents who have skills or abilities which will contribute to the academic environment of the University.
 UNF attracts a great majority of its students from Northeast Florida.
-Program directors with interested non-resident students must complete a Request for Out of State Fee Waiver and submit to the director of the Graduate School.
+Program directors with interested non-resident students must complete a Request for Out of State Tuition Waiver and submit to the director of the Graduate School.
 Awards are based on the availability of funds.

 The Auzenne Fellowship is a yearly award given out on a merit basis - based on a combination of GPA and GRE/GMAT test scores - which funds students for full-time study during the Fall and Spring semesters.
 This program is designed to assist Florida’s State Universities in increasing the enrollment of minority students (African American, Hispanic, Asian/Pacific Islander, American Indian/Alaskan Native) who are enrolled in disciplines in which there is under-representation of the minority group at the graduate level at the University of North Florida.
 Awards are continued for up to two years for students in Masters and Professional programs, and up to four years for Doctoral students.

 Funding for scholarships for graduate students is received by the individual colleges as part of their annual budget request and subsequent allocation.
 Individual college deans allocate shares of those resources to individual departments as well as determine how those resources may be distributed to students.

 Additional financial aid opportunities offered by the Graduate School can be found here.